anishathalye/porcupine/README.md

 # Porcupine

 Porcupine is a fast linearizability checker for testing the correctness of distributed systems.
-It takes sequential specification as executable Go code, along with a concurrent history, and determines whether the history is linearizable with respect to the sequential specification.
+It takes a sequential specification as executable Go code, along with a concurrent history, and it determines whether the history is linearizable with respect to the sequential specification.

 Porcupine implements the algorithm described in [Faster linearizability